awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 }
 ```

 Press the arrow at the top to run your query and then from the running client application press the **Refresh** button.
 Alter the mutation text for `name` and `description` a couple of times in the console and add more items then refresh the client again.
-If you keep the app running, or build as a PWA, but disable the network connection (which can be similated in browsers such as Google Chrome) the items will be persisted in the cache and visible on the screen.
+If you keep the app running, or build as a PWA, but disable the network connection (which can be simulated in browsers such as Google Chrome) the items will be persisted in the cache and visible on the screen.

 ## Add offline writes